allenz1120/Smart-and-Connected-Sysetems-Skills/skills/cluster-0/01/report.md

-#  Skill Name
+#  Setup Editors and IDEs

-Author: FirstName LastName
+Author: Allen Zou

-Date: YYYY-MM-DD
+Date: 2020-09-04
 -----

 ## Summary
+I am using VS Code as my IDE

 ## Sketches and Photos